Nobody-2025/CaReTS/README.md

 We thank the following contributors for making their codes available:

-SOTA baselines (8 models): wuhaixu2016
+SOTA baselines (8 models): wuhaixu2016 https://github.com/thuml/Time-Series-Library

 (Autoformer, FEDformer, Non-stationary, TimesNet, Dlinear, Nlinear, TimeXer, TimeMixer)

-SOTA baselines (2 models): FLYao123
+SOTA baselines (2 models): FLYao123 https://github.com/FLYao123/A_Self-organizing_Interval_Type-2_Fuzzy_Neural_Network

 (SOIT2FNN-MO, D-CNN-LSTM)

-We express our sincere appreciation to the authors of these 10 algorithms. 🙏
+We also express our sincere appreciation to the authors of these 10 algorithms. 🙏

 📢 Notes

-During the peer-review stage, the authors will not provide contact information or reply to issues related to this code.
+During the double-blind peer-review stage, the authors will not provide contact information or reply to issues related to this code.

 After official acceptance, we will update with personal contact details for academic discussion.